-- Annual testing of all herds - Biennial testing in most pure dairy herds (supplemented by Bulk Milk testing) - · Checks on aborted animals following notifications by farmers and veterinary surgeons - Testing of diagnostic sample material submitted to the laboratory - Re-test of inconclusive reactors - Testing of animals forward traced from outbreaks of the disease - Testing of herds identified by backward traces from outbreaks of disease - Testing of herds inner and outer ring to a breakdown herd - Monthly Brucellosis Bulk Milk ELISA testing in all dairy herds - Compulsory Pre-movement testing of all female and bull cattle greater than 12 months of age - Testing of older cattle in abattoirs.
+- Annual testing of all herds, subject to possible change when OBF recognition is gained - Biennial testing in most pure dairy herds (supplemented by Bulk Milk testing) - Checks on aborted animals following notifications by farmers and veterinary surgeons - Testing of diagnostic sample material submitted to the laboratory - Re-test of inconclusive reactors - Testing of animals forward traced from outbreaks of the disease - Testing of herds identified by backward traces from outbreaks of disease - Testing of herds inner and outer ring to a breakdown herd - Monthly Brucellosis Bulk Milk ELISA testing in dairy herds - Compulsory Pre-movement testing of all female and bull cattle greater than 12 months of age - Pre-movement testing is currently under review and changes may be made prior to attaining OBF status to extend the application period of the test and increase the age threshold, however these changes are subject to legislative change and thus cannot be guaranteed at this stage.
+On achievement of OBF status, the requirement for pre-movement testing is likely to be removed. - Testing of older cattle in abattoirs.
 This work area is currently under review due to changes to batching protocols in Food Business Operators due to TSE testing changes. - Testing in Temporary Control Areas if necessary.